-15 Demonstrates his/her awareness of own limitations of clinical skills and cultural competence 1 2 3 4 N Intentionality and Metacognition 16 Exhibits awareness of practicum learning goals 1 2 3 4 N 17 Provides evidence of mindfulness of the dynamic between her/his personality and clients' characteristics and how that could impact the counseling relationship and process 1 2 3 4 N 18 Is able to provide rationale for choice of theory and intervention strategies 1 2 3 4 N Professional Growth and Self Awareness 9 The student created opportunities intended to further their clinical practice and knowledge 1 2 3 4 N 20 The student identified needs within their population, agency, or community and facilitated solutions or interventions.
+15 Demonstrates awareness of own limitations of clinical skills and cultural competence 1 2 3 4 N Intentionality and Metacognition 16 Exhibits awareness of practicum learning goals 1 2 3 4 N 17 Provides evidence of mindfulness of the dynamic between own personality and clients' characteristics and how that could impact the counseling relationship and process 1 2 3 4 N 18 Is able to provide rationale for choice of theory and intervention strategies 1 2 3 4 N Professional Growth and Self-Awareness - 9 The student created opportunities intended to further their clinical practice and knowledge 1 2 3 4 N 20 The student identified needs within their population, agency, or community and facilitated solutions or interventions.
 1 2 3 4 N 21 The student demonstrated leadership characteristics throughout their practicum experience 1 2 3 4 N 22 The student shared knowledge with supervisors, other clinicians, and the practice setting on the ecological counseling perspective and practices.
-1 2 3 4 N Individual Learning Objectives and Overall Rating 23 The student made adequate progress toward their individualized goals for practicum identified at the beginning of the semester 1 2 3 4 N 24 What is your OVERALL rating of the doctoral student's performance 1 2 3 4 N e provide suggestions for improvement for practicum student.
-Signatu ure of Doctoral Student Date Signatu ure of Site Supervisor Date
+1 2 3 4 N ndividual Learning Objectives and Overall Rating 23 The student made adequate progress toward their individualized goals for practicum identified at the beginning of the semester 1 2 3 4 N 24 What is your OVERALL rating of the doctoral student's performance 1 2 3 4 N unique qualities does this doctoral student demonstrate during practicum? e provide suggestions for improvement for practicum student. re of Doctoral Student Date Date